History of the Memorial

 Present Day

-Today, the Georgetown-Williamson County Veterans Memorial Plaza is embedded with more than 5000 engraved bricks to memorialize and honor Veterans and Military Units.
+Today, the Georgetown-Williamson County Veterans Memorial Plaza is embedded with more than 6000 engraved bricks to memorialize and honor Veterans, Active Duty, Military Units and Patriots.
 The two most recognized events are the annual Memorial Day and Veterans Day ceremonies.
 Both events feature a full program of music, service recognition, and guest speakers.
-In 2023 the Veterans Memorial Plaza added a Patriot Day ceremony to recognize the first responders and military who protect us every day and in remembrance of those Americans and veterans who died in the terrorist attack on September 11, 2001.
+In 2023 the Veterans Memorial Plaza added a 9/11 Patriot Day ceremony to recognize the first responders and military who protect us every day and in remembrance of those Americans and veterans who died in the terrorist attack on September 11, 2001.